 With so much talk about CBD going around, people are trying it out for themselves and experiencing its variety of effects.
 But, have you ever wondered if CBD oil is safe for kids?
 Children are sometimes born with debilitating conditions that can greatly reduce their quality of life.
-Epilepsy, ADHD, and anxiety are just a few of these chronic conditions that can affect children.
 Although parents may be using CBD to help their kids remain calm, focused, and relaxed, is it really safe for kids?

 What Exactly is CBD?

 CBD might sound familiar to you.
 You may have heard conversations about it, but didn’t quite grasp all the details.
 Cannabidiol (CBD) is a derivative of the hemp plant that contains unique properties.
 Millions of people everyday live happier lives thanks to CBD.
 Its incredible abilities in promoting health, reducing nervousness, and encouraging balance make it an invaluable addition to people’s lives.

 CBD is a cannabinoid, which is a type of molecule that interacts very well with the human endocannabinoid system (ECS).
 The ECS is a biological system present in all mammals, including humans.
 It is composed of receptors that interact with cannabinoids, such as cannabidiol.

 The ECS is a system that regulates the body’s own natural endocannabinoids.
 This includes regulating a variety of physiological processes such as inflammation, stress, sleep, and digestion, to name a few.